raghavchalapathy/oc-nn_old/README.md

 Kindly make sure you configure the normal and anomalous class inside the src/config.py present within the Configuration class object  for all the data sets and for any new data sets which would be added in future.

+The data related to GTSRB experiments can be downloaded [here],(https://drive.google.com/open?id=1GFyzwQZk6ie4aPfpVzlRi4VICyFNGs7Y).
+Please note that this data was shared to me by [Lukas Ruff](https://github.com/lukasruff) kindly request to acknowledge by citing his work as well.

 # Working with your own Data

 Kindly customize the load_data function inside the CIFAR_10_DataLoader or MNIST_DataLoader class apppropriately to suite load experiment data.
 Also kindly RCAE.py and OneClass_SVDD.py to suite your training and test data needs.